a-e-tsvetkov/suka/Main.md

 }
 ```

-I slightly extended our busness logic by adding fallback to second data source and explicit auditing of errors.
+I slightly extended our business logic by adding fallback to second data source and explicit auditing of errors.

 As you can see from 17 line of code only 4 is buseness logic and 3 is audit.
 How can we improve that and get rid of boiler plate code?

 #### Extracting common code

-All this code is full of same pattern:
+This code constantly repeats same pattern:

 ```java
 Result result = service();